kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

 define Security policies to all of these different scenarios using different security controls.

-  **1- NSX Managed Workloads with standard VLAN based networking.**
+  **1- NSX Managed Workloads with standard VLAN based networking:**
-      - NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloads.
+    NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloads.

   **2- NSX Managed Workloads with NSX Overlay for networking:**
-     - NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloads.
+    NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloads.

-  **3- Non-NSX Managed workloads on traditional VLAN based network.**
+  **3- Non-NSX Managed workloads on traditional VLAN based network:**
-    -   NSX Gateway Firewall can provide the Inter VLAN routing and Firewalling.
+    NSX Gateway Firewall can provide the Inter VLAN routing and Firewalling.
 The Service Interface on NSX Gateway is used as a gateway & firewall for all non-NSX managed VLAN workloads.

-  **4- NSX managed Overlay workload bridged to Non-NSX managed VLAN.**
+  **4- NSX managed Overlay workload bridged to Non-NSX managed VLAN:**
-    -   This is the bridge scenario where an Overlay network is extended at Laye-2 into a VLAN network using NSX Bridge.
+    This is the bridge scenario where an Overlay network is extended at Laye-2 into a VLAN network using NSX Bridge.
 In this case, NSX managed Overlay workloads can use DFW/D-IDS, and Bridge Firewall can secure traffic at the boundary between VLAN and overlay network.